smilkduds/CephaloMod/BottleRim Et'Ada Modlist R11.md

 ---
 ---
 ## MODS TO WORK IN

-Not everything here will be R11, most have interested me, and they are here to check out and see if I really want them in a modlist or not.
+Not everything here will be in R11, most have interested me, and they are here for me check out and see if I really want to add them in a modlist or not.
+This is especially true for the follower section.
+Just want to populate the world more, have an idea similar to the 'enemy 2 follower' mod for enhancing these boring vanilla followers.

 #### Immersion!
 1. Pinecones                                                                    https://www.nexusmods.com/skyrimspecialedition/mods/120021